 5 Things You Can Do to Make Budgeting Easier

-In addition to anticipating the business cycle, here are five things to consider as the New Year approaches and you get ready to plan for next year:
+In addition to anticipating the business cycle, here are five things to consider as you plan for the future:

 - Don’t put it off—create a plan: Look at the next twelve months with the business peaks and valleys in mind.
 Create a strategy and a plan for how you will prepare for the slack times when revenues are good.
 Your strategy will help you stay focused in the heat of battle.